Best trails in Tbilisi National Park

 Which trail has the most elevation gain in Tbilisi National Park?

-If you're looking for elevation gain, Tbilisi National Park has you covered.
-Martkopi Monastery Trail boasts the most elevation gain with 2,152 ft of total ascent.
-The park's runner-up is Gldani Mamakoda Tower, which will get you 1,509 ft of elevation gain.
+Martkopi Monastery Trail has the most elevation gain with 2,152 ft of total ascent.
+The park's runner-up is Gldani Mamakoda Tower, which has 1,512 ft of elevation gain.